OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-139.md

 ## Psalm 139:2

-> You know when I sit down and when I get up;
+> You are aware of when I sit down and when I rise up;
-> You understand my thought from far away.
+> You perceive my thoughts from a distance.

 ## Psalm 139:3